Coming events....

 What can you expect if you come to church?

 Children and young people stay in during the whole service and usually enjoy it.
-At present we do not have a creche, but hope in the future to have one.
+At present we do not have a creche, but we plan to have one in the future.

 The songs are a mixture of contemporary hymns and praise songs with some older ones also being sung.
 Usually the singing is lead by a guitar, our new worship band, or sometimes we use recordings just to help us.

 As a church we do teach the Bible.
 We believe it to be the Word of God.
-Therefore the reading of the Bible and the sermon is a critical part of our worship.
+Therefore the reading of the Bible and the sermon are a central part of our worship.
 The sermon is usually 25-35 minutes.
-Either our pastor or a guest speaker will read the passage, exlain it and show what it means for us in the 21st century.
+Either our pastor or a guest speaker will read the passage, explain it and show what it means for us in the 21st century.

 We have Communion on the first Sunday of each month.